The 7 Best Free Online Fax Services I Tried in 2025

 Explore the 8 best e-signature software tried and tested by my colleague.

-For me, eFax seems to be an easy-to-use solution with good compliance features.
+eFax appears to be a user-friendly solution with robust compliance features.
 It offers a 7-day free trial of its Plus plan for individuals.
-Now, I didn’t get the chance to try eFax myself due to technical difficulties, so I relied on 100+ G2 user reviews to get a sense of how well it performs.
+However, due to technical difficulties, I didn’t have the chance to try eFax myself, so I relied on over 100 G2 user reviews to get a sense of how well it performs.

 eFax

 One of the things that stood out from user reviews based on my research is how easy it is to send faxes.
 Several users mentioned that eFax makes the process simple and convenient.
-Some users also appreciated its HIPAA compliance, which makes it a solid choice for healthcare professionals dealing with sensitive documents.
-But please note that HIPAA compliance comes with premium plans.
+Some users also appreciated its HIPAA compliance, making it a solid choice for healthcare professionals handling sensitive documents.
+However, please note that HIPAA compliance is included with premium plans.

 Another plus is the ability to store faxes digitally, so you don’t have to deal with piles of paper files.
 That’s definitely a useful feature if you send or receive faxes regularly.

-But here’s where things get tricky.
-I noticed some G2 users mentioning cases where faxes failed to send despite receiving confirmation notifications.
-In most cases, the problem was resolved after working with customer support, but for time-sensitive documents, that’s not ideal.
-Also, it doesn't automatically resend any failed fax, which means you have to once again input all the information and resend the fax.
+But here’s where things get a little tricky. eFax generally performs reliably, though I noticed that some G2 users mentioned instances where faxes failed to send despite receiving confirmation notifications.
+In most cases, these issues were resolved quickly after contacting customer support, but for time-sensitive documents, that delay can be inconvenient.
+Since the platform doesn’t automatically resend failed faxes, you may need to re-enter the details manually, but once sent, delivery is typically smooth.

-I also saw some users mention that the portal isn’t as user-friendly as they’d like.
-While some appreciated its integration with email and easy document uploads, others found navigation confusing or preferred the older interface over the latest updates.
-It’s not a major issue, but something to keep in mind.
+I also observed that the eFax portal isn’t as user-friendly for everyone.
+While many users appreciated its email integration and straightforward document uploads, a few found the navigation slightly confusing or preferred the older interface over the latest updates.
+It’s not a major concern, but something worth noting for those who value a highly intuitive dashboard.

 What I like about eFax Online Fax Services:

 • It’s easy to send faxes from anywhere.
-I saw a lot of G2 users mention how simple and convenient eFax is, especially compared to traditional faxing.
+I saw many G2 users mention how simple and convenient eFax is, especially compared to traditional faxing.
 The ability to store faxes digitally also means no piles of paper cluttering up the desk.

-• It integrates well with email, based on my research.
-A lot of users liked that they could send and receive faxes directly through email.
+• Based on my research, it integrates well with email.
+Many users liked that they could send and receive faxes directly through email.

 What G2 users like about eFax Online Fax Services: